Hero Background

 Frequently Asked Questions

 Most kitchen remodels take 9–16 weeks, including planning, permitting, and construction.
+Layout changes and custom cabinet lead times can extend the schedule.

 Scroll to top